13 min read

 Lots of orange!

-What it means is that the biggest piece of our pollution pie isn't cow burps, landfills, or industry—although each of those is a key contributor to climate change and must be dealt with.
+What that means is the biggest piece of our pollution pie isn't cow burps, landfills, or industry, though each is a key contributor to climate change and must be dealt with.

-The biggest category of pollution is Energy: burning fossil fuels like coal, oil, and "natural" gas to heat our homes, fuel our cars, and generate dirty electricity.
+But no, the biggest category of pollution is Energy: burning fossil fuels like coal, oil, and "natural" gas to heat our homes, fuel our transportation, and generate dirty electricity.

-Therefore, the single most impactful thing we can do to slow down climate change is to stop burning so many goddamn fossil fuels.
+Therefore!
+The single most impactful thing we can do to slow down climate change is to stop burning the goddamn fossil fuels.

-That's the thesis of the clean energy transition.
-If we quit digging up, refining, shipping, and burning fossil fuels, we can reduce our greenhouse gas emissions by nearly 80%.
+That's the crux of the clean energy transition.
+If we quit pumping up, refining, shipping, and burning fossil fuels, we can reduce our greenhouse gas emissions by nearly 80%.
+That's most of them, folks!

-How do we do it?
-We Electrify Everything.
+How do we do that?
+Simple.
+We must Electrify Everything.

 The Plan: Electrify Everything